StarPlayrX/Virtual-Multi-Mouse/README.md

 Like Batocera, it's plug and play.
 Add or remove a usb mouse, trackball or spinner?
-Simple reboot or with first_script.sh installed, Restart the game.
+Simply reboot or with first_script.sh installed, Restart the game.

 Designed to work with MizterB's first_script.sh.
 We've special version that's optimized for MM.